garbados/jepsen-couchdb/readme.md

 First, let's see what happens if we just write a bunch of numbers to random nodes.
 Do...

-    make clean && make build && python test.py simple random
+    python test.py simple sequential

 ...and you should see something like this:

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.
-    15 writes written to node 5985
+    20 writes written to node 5985
-    39 writes written to node 5986
+    40 writes written to node 5986
-    99 writes written to node 5987
+    100 writes written to node 5987
+    ...and checksum passes!
     100 writes written to node 5988
     ...and checksum passes!
     100 writes written to node 5989
     ...and checksum passes!
+    Reset.

-Three of our five nodes don't have all the writes they should, since by the time we query each of them, they're still replicating.
+Two of our five nodes don't have all the writes they should, since by the time we query each of them, they're still replicating.
 In other words, even under normal conditions, our nodes find themselves in an inconsistent state.

-But if we check back in five seconds, with `make clean && make build && python test.py sleep random`, you see...
+But if we check back in five seconds, with `python test.py sleep sequential`, you see...

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.